 - Seller support: To start selling, you need a sponsor.
 This person will act as your mentor.
 Further support, plus skincare tips and insights from “the doctors” can be found on Rodan + Field’s social media accounts.
 Rodan + Fields also offers educational opportunities, though most events will cost you.
 Learn more about online training, conventions, and other Rodan + Fields events.

-- Startup costs: You must purchase a $45 Business Portfolio to become a Rodan + Fields Consultant.
+- Startup costs: The minimum investment to become a Rodan + Fields Consultant is $45, which purchases a Business Portfolio.
 This includes business tools, training materials, product information, a website, and an app for selling on the go.
+Larger Business Kits — which include the Business Portfolio, plus additional resources and R + F products — are available at fees ranging from $395 to $995.

 - How to sign up: To start selling, you need a sponsor.
 Search for a sponsor on the Rodan + Fields website to begin enrollment.